This is the ProModeler DS845BLHV servo. It's one of a series of three servos, this one, the DS845, plus the

 Bearings

-With regard to mounting the 2290SG within an X-MAXX, you'll resort to the plastic Traxxas #7749 adapter vs CNC-machined aircraft aluminum solution.
+With regard to mounting the 2290SG within an X-MAXX or XRT, you'll need to resort to the plastic Traxxas #7749 adapter vs ours where we make available one CNC-machined from a billet of 6061-T6 aircraft aluminum figuring the 10 bucks difference makes it a no-brainer, but whatever, the customer is always right.

 Anti-vibration